Enter and Work in Confined Spaces Course

 ERGT Required Skills and Knowledge

 There are no ERGT required skills and knowledge applicable for this course.

 The Enter and Work in Confined Spaces Training course is aimed at experienced workers who are in fulltime or part time employment and have completed a vocational level 2 certificate or higher qualification.
 The trainee should be familiar with writing routine reports, such as handover notes and maintenance reports, clarifying work instructions, communicating with team members about routine operations, working in accordance with workplace safety standards, reporting hazards and obtaining permits.

 A health questionnaire and declaration of fitness will be required at course registration.
 Please contact ERGT for any concerns regarding completion of practical training and assessment requirements and to discuss options for reasonable adjustments.

 A government issued photo identification and valid USI is required for course registration.

 This course is delivered through classroom presentations, activities and participant discussion as well as practical components within a simulated workplace environment using specialised equipment.
-Trainees will demonstrate their competence through direct observation, oral &/or written assessment & practical exercises.
+Trainees will demonstrate their competence through direct observation, oral and/or written assessment and practical exercises.